ritikgoyal1701/ride_share/readme.md

 To run the program, use the following command:
 <i>go run *.go</i>

+<b>Assumptions</b>

+Following assumptions were made, which can be improved in the future.
+1. One account is login in 1 device only.

 <b>Enhancements</b>

 To improve the application, consider implementing the following enhancements: